ooligo

 • Salesforce — system of record

-• Claude — natural-language interface, tool caller
+• Claude Desktop or Claude Code — natural-language interface, tool caller